${Title}

 Paper-based contracts can be easily tampered with during contract drafting and signing.
 But with digital contracts, can effectively trace the amendments to the contracts, restrict user access to signatures, and keep version histories of each document.
 This secures the contract’s content from being manipulated.

 Furthermore, in traditional contracts, signatures can easily be forged.
 On the contrary, digital contract platforms have multiple layers of verifying the signer’s identity before they can sign the document.
 This makes forgery with electronic signatures difficult to achieve.
 On top of this, the signers’ signatures are also secured through Two-Factor Authentication, protecting users from digital identity theft.
+These platforms often incorporate advanced algorithms to spot fake IDs, enhancing the security of digital transactions by ensuring the authenticity of all participants' identities.
 Two-Factor Authentication adds an additional layer of security by requiring additional login credentials before one can gain access to digital private information.
 This makes unauthorised access to the signatures exponentially harder.

 Once the contract has been signed, the documents can be sealed digitally using Public Key Infrastructure technology, which shows that the electronic signatures are valid and the documents have not been altered since the signing of the document.